kharchenkolab/conos/vignettes/walkthrough.md

 ![plot of chunk unnamed-chunk-31](walkthrough_figures/unnamed-chunk-31-1.png)

 We can modify the dendrogram to show various properties.
-For instance, alter the width of the edges to reflect how many samples are contributing to it (normalized entropy).
-To do so, let's first define a factor specifying which samples different samples came from:
+For instance, we can alter the width of the edges to reflect how many samples are contributing to it (normalized entropy).
+To do so, let’s first define a factor specifying which samples different samples came from:

 ```r